H&R Block is a trustworthy tax giant with locations across the country, but it could invest in technological innovation

 Technology is good but not flashy.
 H&R Block offers an easy-to-use online interface that guides users through the tax filing process.

-It has a solid interface that will help you file.
+It has a solid interface that will help you file, it's good but not flashy.

 For customers who want the latest technological integrations and innovation, H&R Block might not be the right choice.